How to set up Nightscout with Dexcom

 What is Nightscout?

-Nightscout is an open source DIY project that, when completed, allows you to view your Medtronic, Dexcom, or Freestyle Libre data from any web browser.
+Nightscout is an open source DIY project that allows you to view your Medtronic, Dexcom, or Freestyle Libre data from any web browser for free.
 Nightscout sends your blood sugar data into the cloud, so you can view it remotely and use it in many interesting ways.

-Nightscout was developed by a tech-savvy group of parents of children with type 1 diabetes (T1D) as a solution for remote monitoring.
-Parents can use Nightscout to monitor their child’s blood sugars in real-time which can reduce stress throughout the day.
+Nightscout was developed by a tech-savvy group of parents of children with type 1 diabetes as a solution for remote monitoring.
+Parents can use Nightscout to monitor their child’s blood sugars in real-time, reducing stress throughout the day.

 What do you need?

-Setting up Nightscout can be a little tricky, but we’re here to help.
-We’ll first walk you through the general setup requirements, and then go into detail about specific devices.
-It’s best to go through this process on a desktop rather than mobile device.
+We’ll first walk you through the general setup requirements and then go into the details specific to Medtronic devices.
+Its highly recommended you go through this process on a laptop or desktop computer rather than a mobile device.

-Once you have your own forked copy of the repository, bookmark the page so you can go back to it.
+Once you have your own forked copy of the repository, you should notice that the page URL is now github.com/your_github_name/cgm-remote-monitor.
+Bookmark this page so you can easily go back to it.

 2. Create a Heroku account